|Play old-school now!|

-The original Atari ST version runs in 16 color screens and the majority of the 3D corridors are identically (but beautifully) drawn.
-The various traps, doors and monsters found in the dungeon are displayed in beautiful, animated detail within the main window.
+The original Atari ST version runs in 16 colors and the majority of the 3D corridors look very beautiful and artistic.
+The various traps, doors and monsters found in the dungeon are displayed in great, animated details within the main window.
 Note that the Amiga version is identical in colors and details, but runs a bit faster!
 The game's sound on the ST is great too, with some creepy sound effects (some of them sampled)!
 Overall, Dungeon Master is one of the greatest Atari ST games ever developed for this machine.